iharshilbhatt/Blog_Post_Application/README.md

  rearranging based on screen size.

  Blog Post Display and Filtering

  The PostList component enhances user experience by allowing users to filter posts by categories or tags.
 This functionality is critical for:
  ● EaseofNavigation: Users can quickly find posts that interest them without scrolling through an entire list.

  ● UserEngagement: Filtering options encourage users to explore various topics and categories within the blog

  ● Utility Classes: Tailwind CSS provides a wide array of utility classes that streamline styling, allowing developers to build responsive layouts quickly.

 ● Interactive Components: The navigation menu and buttons provide visual feedback, enhancing interactivity and encouraging user engagement

+ Contact Form Functionality
+ The contact form provides a direct line of communication between users and the blog owner.
+ Key features include:
+ ● Validation: Ensuring that required fields are completed before submission enhances data integrity and user satisfaction.
+ ● Submission Handling: Upon submission, the form data can be sent to a server or integrated with services like EmailJS or Formik for handling form submissions